Bus / Motor Coach Accidents

 - Drivers who are tired and/or don’t follow the mandated hours of service guidelines

 The Broward County Transit service (often referred to as BCT) has a service area of 410 square miles and connects with Miami-Dade Transit, Palm Tran and Tri-Rail.
 There are 125,000 passengers who ride these buses daily, and there are 38 million trips annually along 291 fixed bus routes, on express and community buses and within Paratransit vehicles.

 Although these rides are affordable – a single fare is just $1.75 – collecting damages from the government in the event of a crash can be challenging.
 It’s the same thing for school bus accidents, as those buses are also owned and operated by a division of the government.
 One must first overcome assertions of sovereign immunity, by citing an exception for which legal liability of the government is allowable.
 Then there is the imposition of a $300,000 per-accident damage cap (up to $200,000 per person).
 In order to collect anything additional, a special bill must be passed by the state legislature for each individual case.

-In motor coach accident lawsuits against private companies, establishing liability and damages is usually simpler.
+In motor coach accident lawsuits against private companies, establishing liability and damages is usually simpler for our Fort Lauderdale bus accident lawyers.
 Action can be taken against:

 - Bus or motor coach driver

 - Bus or equipment manufacturer

 - Bus maintenance company

 Motor coach and bus crashes are often catastrophic and often lead to multiple deaths.
 This is why the NTSB, which investigates these accidents, for years pushed legislators and the NHTSA (the policy makers) to pass more stringent safety standards.